Local news delivered daily to your email inbox. Subscribe for FREE to the rdnewsNOW newsletter.

 Administration did note throughout the day that the projects put before council had already gone through a thorough vetting process to determine needs versus wants and were significantly reduced compared to the requests received.

-Other projects anticipated for 2025 include bus replacements ($1 million), traffic signal infrastructure ($1.5 million), security upgrades to civic facilities ($2 million), rehabilitation and replacement of the City’s numerous bridges ($18.5 million), and many more.
+Other projects anticipated for 2025 include bus replacements ($1 million), traffic signal infrastructure ($1.5 million), security upgrades to civic facilities ($2 million), rehabilitation and replacement of the city’s numerous bridges ($18.5 million), and many more.
 Some of these projects have grant funding covering a portion of their cost.

-A motion from Barnstable asked administration to prepare an updated Council Capital Budget Policy by Q2 of 2025 to inform the 2026 Budget Debate process.
+A motion from Councillor Barnstable asked administration to prepare an updated Capital Budget Policy by Q2 of 2025 to inform the 2026 Budget Debate process.
 The motion was passed and, specifically, asked that the updated policy includes:

 • the treatment, presentation, and approvals required for capital items carried forward from previous fiscal years; and